Copyright RavenHarte 2001-2018

 Officer of that organization.
 I have since given talks & served on interfaith panel discussions at Wake

-Forest University, lecture each semester at the American Hebrew Academy, and have partnered with other
+Forest University, lecture on Wicca and Witchcraft annually at the American Hebrew Academy, and have

 As a practioner of the Western Mysteries, it is imperative that as I teach, so must I also continue to learn

 and grow.
 Thus in late 2003, while doing exploration of the Shadow self and alternative workings with

 energy, I became involved in other "Nightside" groups and lifestyles, through two vampiric Houses in the

 South.
 Since then, I have been a moderator for several vampiric yahoo groups as well as owner of

 UtopiaNocturna nightside board.
 Through these connections, I also began serving at NC and GA Pagan

 Pride Days, lecturing at events such as "Twilight II" & "Spiritual Awakenings", and in 2008 became a